What is Overhead cost?

 Internal cost per hour = internal costs / client hours

 Once these costs have been calculated, they are further averaged.
-Based on your averaging period, the facility costs / internal costs are average across the appropriate number of past facility costs / internal costs.
+Based on your averaging period, the facility costs / internal costs are averaged across the appropriate number of past facility costs / internal costs.

 Final overhead calculation

-Once we have calculated our facility cost per hour, and our internal cost per hour, the only thing left to do is to add these two together.
-This will give us our 9) overhead cost per hour.
+Once we have calculated our facility cost per hour and our internal cost per hour, the final step is to add these two values together.

 Overhead cost per hour = facility cost per hour + internal cost per hour